Great Boston Fire of 1760: The Great Fire

 At about 2 a.m. on March 20, a fire of unknown cause broke out at a dwelling in Cornhill (modern Washington Street, nearly opposite to Pie Alley).
 The blaze was prevented from spreading much to the north or south, but it aggressively made its way to the east to Oliver's Dock on the harbor, destroying most of the structures in its path.
 A veer in the wind caused the fire to change direction toward King Street (now State Street), burning the homes on the corner opposite the Bunch-of-Grapes tavern and damaging the warehouses toward the Long Wharf.

 On its southeastern side, the fire expanded from Water Street to Milk Street, where it consumed many of the houses to the west and east.
 From there it advanced via Batterymarch to Fort Hill, taking most of the buildings along the way, and reached the South artillery battery.
 A panic arose over the presence of a large deposit of gunpowder near the battery, but most of the store was hurriedly removed just before the fire reached the area.
-The remaining powder was ignited by the blaze, however, causing a huge explosion which was heard from as far away as Hampton, New Hampshire.
+The remaining powder was ignited by the blaze, however, causing a huge explosion which was heard as far away as Hampton, New Hampshire.

 Aftermath

-The 1760 fire was described by one contemporary writer as "the most terrible Fire that has happened" in Boston up to that time, although it was eclipsed by the Great Boston Fire of 1872.
+The 1760 fire was described by one contemporary writer as "the most terrible Fire that has happened" in Boston up to that time, although it was subsequently eclipsed by the Great Boston Fire of 1872.
 174 houses and 175 warehouses, shops, and other buildings were destroyed in the blaze, leaving more than a thousand people homeless, and the total estimated losses of £53,334 hit especially hard in a town that had already "borne the extraordinary Expence" of the French and Indian War.
-The human toll of the conflagration was relatively light, with none reported dead and only a few wounded.
+The human toll of the conflagration, however, was relatively light, with none reported dead and only a few wounded.

-The Province of Massachusetts Bay legislature advanced £3,000 to Boston for relief assistance.
-Over the following months, the town received several donations from throughout the British Empire, as news spread of the disaster.
-The Assemblies of the Province of Pennsylvania and the Province of New York voted to send relief funds, while a significant amount of money was raised in Nova Scotia, and individuals sent contributions from as far away as London.
+In the immediate aftermath of the fire, the Massachusetts colonial legislature advanced £3,000 to Boston for relief assistance.
+Over the following months, the town received several donations from throughout the British Empire as news of the disaster spread.
+The Assemblies of Pennsylvania and New York voted to send relief funds, while in Nova Scotia a significant amount of money was raised for the town, and individuals from as far away as London sent contributions.
+A petition for assistance was also sent to either King George II (who died that same year) or George III, but what action was taken by the monarchy as a result is unknown.

-The Massachusetts legislature passed new laws and acts that improved fire safety standards in Boston, and a committee was appointed to re-lay the narrow streets of the burned district.
+In order to prevent a similar disaster from occurring in the future, the Massachusetts legislature passed new laws and acts that improved fire safety standards in Boston.
+Any new building more than 7 ft high that was made of wood would result in a fine, and a committee was appointed to re-lay the narrow streets of the burnt district.
 As a result of the new regulations, the homes that were rebuilt in the area were made of brick or slate instead of wood.